thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 		Also, if you change the ‘Reference Value’ in the entity section the same will be reflected dynamically in the intent section, and vice versa.

 ==========================================================
-Get real time Report of training data if there’s any issue
+Get Real-Time Report of Training Data if There’s Any Issue
 ==========================================================

 A dedicated reports page which gives you the insights of all the warnings and errors that might affect the training of the bot or make it perform less efficiently.